Wednesday, December 30, 2009

 Philadelphia rewarded Lee by trading him to Seattle for three minor league prospects and a case of Milwaukee’s Best.
 By the end of the day, the Phillies still had the three prospects, the case of cheap, swillworthy beer and ace pitcher Roy Halladay after a trade with Toronto.

 Yeah, there’s some reward, huh?
-You work hard to get your team to the World Series, wiCliffLeen a couple of games for them when they get their and then you get traded for three scrubs and a case of cheap beer.
+You work hard to get your team to the World Series, win a couple of games for them when they get their and then you get traded for three scrubs and a case of cheap beer.
 Yes, they’re either ungrateful bastards in Philadelphia or they’re smoking hard drugs.

 I prefer to blame drug use for the rotten treatment Lee received.
 Why?
 Because that’s funnier.